-With a heavy heart we must announce the closure of Scholb Long Beach
+With a heavy heart we closed our Scholb Long Beach Location August 2022

 This is not the end for Scholb.
 The Torrance brewery and tap room remains open and we are planning increased distribution to many Long Beach bars and restaurants.
-Eventually we even hope to open additional taprooms in the South Bay and surrounding areas.
-While we wish things didn’t have to come to an end so abruptly in Long Beach, we look forward to the continued growth of our Torrance business and seeing your faces in our last few weeks!
+Eventually, perhaps as soon as this year, we hope to open additional taprooms in the South Bay and surrounding areas.
+While we wish things didn’t have to come to an end so abruptly in Long Beach, we look forward to the continued growth of our Torrance business and seeing your faces in our future!

 Thank you all for the support since October 2019 and we hope to see you again,